 Thank you for... | Danke Fur | Dang+ke Fur |

-This is one of the most commonly used expressions in German to thank someone.
-Danke meaning in English is “Thanks!” and is suitable to use in almost every situation, with a smile, of course!
-Moreover, it also does not matter whom you are talking to.
+Danke is one of the most commonly used expressions to thank someone in German.
+Like "thanks" in English, it is suitable for almost every situation and does not matter to whom you are talking to.

-When you have to respond to someone going a bit out of the way to help you, you can use the phrase “Danke, sehr aufmerksam”. it is a great way of conveying that their actions mean a lot to you and you are thankful for their effort.
+When you have to respond to someone going a bit out of the way just to help you, you can use the phrase “Danke, sehr aufmerksam” which means "Thank you, that's very kind of you". it is a great way of conveying that their actions mean a lot to you and you are thankful for their effort.

 This one is similar to Danke schön in terms of expressing gratitude in German.
 You can also use it instead of Danke in almost all situations as it is thank you in German formal and informal settings.